markusritschel/cookiecutter-pysci-project/{{ cookiecutter.project_slug }}/README.md

     ├── docs               <- Your documentation (default: Jupyter-Book; but feel free to use │                         Sphinx or MkDocs or anything similar) │                         This should contain only documentation of the code and the assets.
-    │                         A "report" of your project should be placed in `reports/book`.
+    │                         A report of your actual project should be placed in `reports/book`.
     │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │   │                     and a short `-` or `_` delimited description, e.g. `01-initial-analyses`
-    │                         `1.0-jqp-initial-data-exploration`.
+    │   ├── exploratory    <- Notebooks for exploratory tasks
+    │   └── reports        <- Notebooks generating reports and figures
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │